Take your exam from the comfort of your own home!

 Examples of this include:

-For other more minor issues such as missing content (eg. technical exercises), wrong backing track being used (including ‘full mix’, ie. including the solo part), sheet music not supplied for free choice pieces, etc., examiners will mark on an ‘as seen’ basis and marking will be affected, reflecting the extent to which the outcomes of the exam were impacted by the infringement.
+For other more minor issues such as missing content (eg. technical exercises), wrong backing track being used (including ‘full mix’, ie. including the solo part) , etc., examiners will mark on an ‘as seen’ basis and marking will be affected, reflecting the extent to which the outcomes of the exam were impacted by the infringement.
 In such cases candidates will also be able to resubmit on payment of 75% of the fee if they wish.

 Resubmissions in these cases are only permitted for the same instrument, grade and exam type as the original entry.